getbubblenow/bubble-docs/device_setup/add_device.md

 # Add a new device

-Bubble supports all common desktop and mobile devices.
+Bubble supports all common desktop and mobile operating systems, including Windows, Mac OS X, Linux, iOS and Android.

 To connect a new computer or mobile device to your Bubble, you must first add it as a device.

 ### To add a new device to your Bubble: